What is May-Thurner Syndrome?

 Your doctor can use a vein from your arm to create a detour along which the blood will flow.

 A vena cava filter is a small device that is inserted in a large vein in your abdomen (called the inferior vena cava).
-Your doctor might opt for this approach if you cannot take a blood thinner due to another medical condition or if they they are ineffective for you.
+Your doctor might opt for this approach if you cannot take a blood thinner due to another medical condition or if they are ineffective for you.
 The filter will prevent blood clots from moving through your blood into your lungs.
 While the filter will not prevent the formation of clots, it will stop them so they do not end up in your lungs and cause a life-threatening pulmonary embolism.

 During this operation, the surgeon adjusts the position of the artery.
 He or she positions it so it sits behind the left iliac vein, no longer pressing on it.

-Thrombolytic therapy (also called clot busters) are used by doctors to treat more serious clots.
+Thrombolytic therapy (also called clot busters) is used by doctors to treat more serious clots.
 Your medical provider will use a catheter (a thin hollow tube) to apply medication directly to the site of the clot.
 These powerful drugs can break down a clot in anywhere from a few hours to a few days.

 During this procedure, the surgeon will place some extra tissue between the two blood vessels to act as a cushion between them.